royllo/tade/README.md

 and if, like me, you are developing things using Taproot Assets (calling its API, getting data...), you don't want to lose too much time on things like that.

-With this project, with only one command, you start an LND node (with a configured and unlocked wallet) and Taro (with RPC called enabled).
+With this project, with only one command, using docker, you start an LND node (with a configured and unlocked wallet) and Tapd (with RPC called enabled).

 You can focus on your project.

 ## How to use it

-TODO Set the new name.
 - Download the project: `git clone https://github.com/royllo/tade.git`
 - Go to the project directory: `cd tade`
 - Start LND and Tapd: `docker-compose up`

-After some time, you will see this line : `SRVR: Taro Daemon fully active!`
+After some time, you will see this line : `SRVR: Taproot Asset Daemon fully active!`

 Then, retrieve the macaroon FROM TAPD!!! :
 - `docker volume inspect tapd` to get the path of the volume.